daromanek/ReliaquestTask/README.txt

 DONE:(run gradlew in D:\ReliaQuestTask\java-employee-challenge)
+Need to import RestTemplateConfig into this project Need my Controller to implement the interface - so need to deal with Employee Input (DTO??)
 Not seeing whether tests pass or fail using gradlew api:test or gradlew api:bootstrap - gradlew test --tests "com.example.YourTestClass"
 Working on ApiApplicationTest unit Tests but getting error that: D:\ReliaQuestTask\java-employee-challenge\api\src\test\java\com\reliaquest\api\ApiApplicationTest.java:10: error: cannot find symbol @SpringBootTest when I run: gradlew api:bootstrap
 - needed to add the correct import in the Test app: import org.springframework.boot.test.context.SpringBootTest;